B Basic Statistical Concepts

 The binomial distribution describes the probability of obtaining a given number of cases – often referred to as successes or failures – in a fixed number of independent trials (or opportunities), each with two possible outcomes (such as yes/no or pass/fail), and a constant probability of success.

-For example, if we consider each birth as a trial (opportunity) and define a case as a caesarean section (C-section), the binomial distribution can be used to model the probability of observing a specific number of C-sections within a set number of births.
+For example, if we consider each birth as a trial and define a case as a caesarean section (C-section), the binomial distribution can be used to model the probability of observing a specific number of C-sections within a set number of births.

 In R, the dbinom() function is used to calculate binomial probabilities.
-In addition to the number of cases of interest, the function requires the total number of opportunites (sample size) and the average probability of a case.
-Based on the birth data, we estimate there are approximately 42 births per week, with about 9% resulting in a C-section.
-To calculate the probability of observing exactly 6 C-sections in a given week, we use the following command: dbinom(6, size = 42, prob = 0.09) = 0.093488.
+In addition to the number of cases of interest, the function requires the total number of opportunities (sample size) and the average probability of a case.

 # plot binomial probability

-x <- 0:12
+x <- 0:42

 plot(x, dbinom(x, size = 42, prob = 0.09),